 Roofing including Roof Space

-Repair Category 1
+Repair Category 2

-Notes No significant defects evident.
+Notes Weathering is noted to the tiled roof covering.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+There is no fire separation party wall within the roof space over the kitchen.
+This represents a fire hazard and security risk.